Junior firefighter: National groups

 In Germany, the German Youth Fire Brigade is for youths from 10 to 18 years.
 In most German states, they are not allowed to take part in real emergencies until their 16th or 18th birthday, when they may join the regular fire department.
-Junior firefighters in Germany and Austria are part of the regular fire departments.
-But they form a distinct group within their department.
+Junior firefighters in Germany and Austria are part of the regular fire departments, but they form a distinct group within their department.

 The French fire service also features a youth program.

 In the United Kingdom, it is organized through the YFA - Young Firefighter Association.

 In United States, the Fire Service Exploring is a program offered by Learning for Life, a branch of the Boy Scouts of America.
 The National Volunteer Fire Council offers the National Junior Firefighter Program, a national umbrella program for all youth firefighting programs, including Explorers, cadets, and junior firefighters.

+In Finland, the different volunteer fire departments can choose to start up an youth unit for 10 to 18 year olds and some even have younger doing whats called "varhaisnuoret" they are usually few years younger.
+The stations do training of the basic skills once a week or once every two weeks.
+They also host camps for the youth with international counterparts in Germany.
+Once a youth fire fighter is 18 he will move up to be a volunteer and if he wants an instructor.